GraceKevin/readme-generator/README.md

   * [Questions](#questions)
   * [License](#license)

-  # Information
-    undefined
   # Installation
     npm install
   # Usage
-    hh
+    After accessing, you will be prompted a series of questions for information regarding your repository.
+This will include a description, installation, usage, license, contributing, testing and questions section.
   # Contributing
-    everything
+    Contributing to the repository will be accessed through node
   # Test
-    npm run test

   # Questions
-    undefined
+  *  You may  reach out to me directly at kgrace90@yahoo.com for any questions.

-  * You can see more of my work by searching my username: undefined
+  * You can see more of my work by searching my username: GraceKevin
-  * Or by accessing my Github here. (https://github.com/undefined)
+  * Or by accessing my Github [here](https://github.com/GraceKevin)
-  *  You may also reach out to me directly at jj
   # License

   MIT License

-    Copyright (c) [year] [fullname]
+    Copyright (c) 2021

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal